-HMC: As per our reported outcomes, to date our data shows 64% of patients suffering from anxiety report that cannabis has met their treatment expectations and 47% say that it has also improved their quality of life.
-With less than 5% of the patients reporting not having any negative changes or no change in their condition.
+HMC: As per Harvest Medicine’s reported outcomes, to date our data shows 66.4% of patients suffering from anxiety report that cannabis has met their treatment expectations and 90% say that it has also improved their quality of life.
+With less than 0.5% of the patients noting any negative changes or no change in their condition.

 The Q&A answers were written by Jeanette Williams, Medical Outreach and Faraz Sachedina, Clinical Supervisory and Research Co-ordinator.
 They were then approved by Dr. Richa Love, Medical Director, and Shekhar Parmar, CEO of Harvest Medicine Calgary.

 Critics of the treatment argue that medical cannabis can cause further issues to the patients, such as addiction, loss of short term memory and cognitive ability, inability to concentrate, lethargy, and lung damage (if smoked).

 Voice of London conducted a poll to find out what our readers think in terms of anxiety patients gaining access to medical cannabis treatments.